Patients

 Candel Therapeutics’ Clinical Trials in

-Lung cancer is the leading cause of cancer death in the United States, with about 150,000 deaths annually.
-Until recently the five-year survival rate of lung cancer patients was less than 5%.
+Lung cancer is the leading cause of cancer death in the United States, with about 150,000 deaths annually and until recently the five-year survival rate of lung cancer patients was less than 5%.
 The introduction of checkpoint inhibitor treatments, such as the anti-PD1 therapies nivolumab and pembrolizumab, has improved this significantly.
-Still, the majority of patients are non-responsive to immune checkpoint inhibition therapy; thus, there remains a major unmet medical need for more effective treatments.
+Still, the majority of patients are non-responsive to immune checkpoint inhibition therapy, thus, there remains a major unmet medical need for more effective treatments.

 We completed a phase 1 clinical trial in patients with non-small cell lung cancer (NSCLC) who were candidates for surgery.
-This trial demonstrated that viral immunotherapy by bronchoscopic intratumoral delivery of CAN-2409 in lung tumors followed by valacyclovir treatment is a feasible and well tolerated approach that resulted in potent CD8 positive T-cell activation in the tumor and in the peripheral blood (Predina JD et al. Mol Ther [2021]).
+Results showed that intratumoral bronchoscopic delivery of CAN-2409 followed by valacyclovir demonstrated that this regimen is a feasible and well tolerated approach that resulted in potent CD8 positive T-cell activation within the tumor and in the peripheral blood (Predina JD et al. Mol Ther 2021;29:658-670).

-Standard of care treatment for stage III/IV NSCLC includes immune checkpoint inhibitors, yet only ~15-40% of patients respond.
-CAN-2409 has demonstrated synergy with immune checkpoint inhibitors in preclinical studies (Speranza, Neuro Onc, 2017).
-Based on these results and our phase 1 clinical trial data, we designed a phase 2 clinical trial to evaluate safety and efficacy of combining viral immunotherapy using CAN-2409 and valacyclovir with immune checkpoint inhibitors in stage III/IV NSCLC.
+Standard of care treatment for stage III/IV NSCLC includes immune checkpoint inhibitors (ICI), yet only ~15-40% of patients respond.
+CAN-2409 has demonstrated synergy with immune checkpoint inhibitors in preclinical studies (Speranza MC et al. Neuro Onc, 2018;20:225-235).
+Based on these results and our phase 1 clinical trial data, we designed a phase 2 clinical trial.
+Read more below.

-A phase 2 clinical trial of CAN-2409 followed by valacyclovir in combination with standard of care immune checkpoint inhibitor for stage III/IV non-small cell lung cancer patients (LuTK02)
+Open-label phase 2 clinical trial of CAN-2409 followed by valacyclovir in combination with standard of care immune checkpoint inhibitor (ICI) for stage III/IV non-small cell lung cancer patients (LuTK02)

 Click the link below to learn more about this study and review eligibility on clinicaltrials.gov.
 Please scroll down toward the bottom (“Contacts and Locations”) to identify clinical sites near you.

-Candel is committed to developing immunotherapies that are designed with the goal to significantly improve survival while maintaining quality of life – from early- to late-stage cancer.
+Candel Therapeutics is committed to developing viral immunotherapies that are designed with the goal of significantly improving survival while maintaining quality of life in patients with early- to late-stage cancer.
 Our goal is to provide access to our investigational therapies at the appropriate time and in the correct manner for patients.
-Candel encourages patient participation in our clinical trials to access our investigational therapies.